 Pvt.
-James Victor Speckens Jr. was born on July 2, 1922, in Sanata Cruz, Califonia, to James V. Speckens Sr. and Cleone L. Dieol Speckens.
+James Victor Speckens Jr. was born on July 2, 1922, in Santa Cruz, Califonia, to James V. Speckens Sr. and Cleone L. Dieol Speckens.
 In 1930 he was living with his grandmother.
 His mother remarried and they moved to Salinas, California, where he graduated from Salinas High School in 1940.
-He was known as “Truman” to his family. knowing he would be drafted after the Selective Service Act took effect he joined the California National Guard’s tank company in Salinas.
+He was known as “Truman” to his family.

 The barracks were long and low and could sleep, 65 men.
 The buildings had forced air heating, but two soldiers in each one had to take turns at night to feed the coal furnaces.
 The barracks had electricity and adequate showers and washrooms for the men.
 There was a battalion mess hall that allowed 250 men to be fed at one time.
 Located across the street from the barracks was a branch of the post exchange.
 After arriving, they got to work fixing their cots in their barracks.
 Each man was issued two sheets, a mattress, a comforter, and a pillow and pillow cover.